The Marsden Building Society Equity Release 4.85% Fixed For Life

 HSBC lifetime mortgages are designed specifically for those aged 70 and over who want to stay in their own home without making any monthly repayments throughout their life time.

-The amount borrowed is typically calculated relative to the property’s current value – any interest can be added at an agreed fixed rate or rolled up until it is paid back upon death or when you move into long-term care accommodation, whichever comes first.
+The amount borrowed is typically calculated relative to the property’s current value – any interest can be added at an agreed fixed rate or rolled up until it is paid back upon.

 Due to its flexibility, this type of loan can be perfect for individuals whose circumstances change rapidly over time.